Mograsim-Team/Mograsim/docs/getting_started.md

 ## Write a MPM file (containing the microprogram)

 1. Create a new file with the extension ".mpm".
-(Right-click on the project -> "New" -> "File"; enter the filename; click on "Finish")
+(Right-click on the project -> "New" -> "File"; enter the filename; click on "Finish".)
 2. The Mograsim instruction editor should open.
 If not, right-click on the MPM file -> "Open With" -> "Other..."; select "Instruction Editor"; click on "OK".
 3. Write a microprogram.
-(Note: The MPROM is hardcoded to be Opcode * 0x10)
+(Note: The MPROM is hardcoded to be Opcode * 0x10.)

-4. Every cell differing from the default value is highlighted with a cursive font and green background.
+Every cell differing from the default value is highlighted with a cursive font and green background.

 ## _(optional)_ Write a MEM file (containing the initial contents of the memory)

-1. Create a new file with the extension ".mem" (as described above)
+1. Create a new file with the extension ".mem" (as described above).
 2. The Mograsim memory editor should open.
 If not, open it as described above.
 3. Write the memory contents.